lccortez/learning-library/oracle-integration-library/core-compentencies/insight/create-a-model/create-a-model.md

 A Milestone is a key component of a Model.
 Milestone(s) define point(s) in a business process that represent progress.
 Your Model requires an Initial Milestone and a Terminal Milestone. <br />
 ### Sample Milestones

-    A. Intial Milestone (Rocket symbol) <br />
+    A. Intial Milestone (Rocket symbol)
         1. Enter the milestone name "Initial Milestone name"
         2. Enter the milestone description "Initial Milestone Description"
     B. Terminal Milestone (Finish Flag Symbol)
         1. Enter the milestone name "Terminal Milestone"
-        2. Enter the milestone description "Orders Completed via system" Every Model must have a unique instance Identifier defined.
+        2. Enter the milestone description "Orders Completed via system"

+Every Model must have a unique instance Identifier defined.
 This identifier describes a value that is extracted at runtime for every instance (business transaction) of the business process defined by the model. <br />
 ### Sample Indentifier

     A.  Click tab named <Indentifier>
-        1. Enter the inentifier name "Order ID"
+        1. Enter the inentifier name "Indentier Name"
         2. Click on the Option Enter the Identifier Description.
-This will opne the Milestone mapping area.
+This will open the Milestone mapping area.
             a.
-From the Milestone dropdown select <Order Recieved>
+From the Milestone dropdown select <It will show your current Milestones available to map>
             b.
 Select a Data Type of <String>
                 i.
 Note: The selected data type must match the data type of the value that will be extracted at runtime, as defined by the associated identifier extraction criteria that you will specify later.
 Otherwise, the identifier will show an empty value in Insight dashboards.
             c.
 Click <Save>